open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/kicking-tires-grpc.md

 ## Configuration

-The gRPC service is provided by the `grpc` plug-in, and needs to be enabled in Enterprise OPA's configuration before the gRPC endpoints are made available to the network.
+The gRPC service is provided by the `grpc` plug-in, and needs to be enabled in EOPA's configuration before the gRPC endpoints are made available to the network.

 `enterprise-opa-conf.yaml`